 Alumni Associations / Housing Corporations

-Alumni Associations and Housing Corporations are formed in order to provide support and assistance to existing chapters and colonies.
-They are comprised of valued alumni dedicated to the advancement of their specific chapter or colony.
+Alumni Associations and Housing Corporations are formed in order to provide support and assistance to existing chapters and provisional chapters.
+They are comprised of valued alumni dedicated to the advancement of their specific chapter or provisional chapter.